-Jeff Good is Assistant Vice President at Partnerships BC, with a focus on the health, energy, and water sectors.
+Jeff Good is Vice President at Partnerships BC, with a focus on the health and social infrastructure sectors.
 Jeff brings a strong finance, capital markets and procurement background to projects with Partnerships BC’s involvement.
 Jeff has been involved in the planning and procurement of projects in the health, transportation, and water treatment sectors.
 Prior to joining Partnerships BC, Jeff worked at the Credit Union Central of British Columbia (CUCBC, now Central 1 Credit Union) as a Financial Risk Management Analyst.
 Jeff played an active role in all matters of investment policy compliance and management of CUCBC’s $3.5 billion dollar (CDN) portfolio.
 In addition, Jeff has worked at Toronto-Dominion as a Trader, and at National Bank Financial as an Investment Advisor.
 Jeff has a Bachelor of Business Administration with a Finance Major from Simon Fraser University.
 He is a Chartered Financial Analyst (CFA) charter holder and past executive member of the board of the CFA Victoria society.

 Karen Mill joined Partnerships BC in 2002.
 As Corporate Legal Counsel, she provides advice on corporate legal issues.
 In addition, Karen is responsible for providing project legal support primarily during the project procurement stage.

 Karen articled with the B.C.
 Ministry of Attorney General and was called to the B.C.
 Bar in September 1998.
 She has worked primarily in the B.C. public sector in the area of capital procurement and budgeting and also has a background in information and privacy and corporate law.